 If you’re looking for earbuds primarily for music, these might not be the best choice, but for gaming, they’re excellent.

 The Shure SE215m+ earbuds are another fantastic choice for gaming.
 These are a variant of the SE215 series that includes an inline, three button controller and microphone, so it has a little something extra to offer gamers who like to use team chat.

-These earbuds have managed something that very few of its competitors have.
+These earbuds have managed something that only few of its competitors have.
 They manages to create a warm, rich sound that has a sense of depth and detail.